ludwig-ai/ludwig-docs/src/docs/user_guide.md

 - `metric` is the metric that we want to optimize for.
 The default one is `loss`, but depending on the tye of the feature defined in `output_feature`, different metrics and losses are available.
 Check the metrics section of the specific output feature type to figure out what metrics are available to use.
 - `split` is the split of data that we want to compute our metric on.
 By default it is the `validation` split, but you have the flexibility to specify also `train` or `test` splits.
 - `parameters` section consists of a set of hyper-parameters to optimize.
 They are provided as keys (the names of the parameters) and values associated with them (that define the search space).
 The values vary depending on the type of the hyper-parameter.
 Types can be `float`, `int` and `category`.
-- `strategy` section contains the strategy type to be used for sampling hyper-paramters values and its configuration.
-Currently available strategy types are `grid` and `random`.
-The strategy configuration parameters modify the strategy behavior, for instance for `random` you can set how many random samples to draw.
+- `sampler` section contains the sampler type to be used for sampling hyper-paramters values and its configuration.
+Currently available sampler types are `grid` and `random`.
+The sampler configuration parameters modify the sampler behavior, for instance for `random` you can set how many random samples to draw.
 - `executor` section specifies how to execute the hyper-parameter optimization.
 The execution could happen locally in a serial manner or in parallely across multiple workers and with GPUs as well if available.

 Example: